SomeUserName1/concept_hierarchy_formation_in_property_graphs/README.md

 # Label/Property/Concept Hierarchy/Taxonomy Inference

 Questions that Project should answer:
-    1. [x] Find label hierarchies
+- [x] Find label hierarchies
-    2. [x] Extract only robust sub-hierarchies
+- [x] Extract only robust sub-hierarchies
+- [x] Deal with noise
-    3. [ ] How distant are two instances
+- [ ] How distant are two instances
-    4. [x] Deal with noise
-    5. [ ] How can we make such an existing algorithm graph aware: (impl in Trestle, By considering the structure of a graph (in the clustering) regain deleted labels
+- [ ] How can we make such an existing algorithm graph aware:
+            By considering the structure of a graph (in the clustering) regain deleted labels/make clustering algorithms more robust
-        - for each node how many edges of each type: Introduce new properties with graphy traits
+    - for each node how many edges of each type: Introduce new properties with graphy traits/new column in the feature vector
-        - Neighbours, types of neighbours, type of relationships, cumulative relationship,
+    - Neighbours, types of neighbours, type of relationships, cumulative relationship, ...
-    6. [ ] How much do we need to sample to get a correct hierarchy?
+- [ ] How much do we need to sample to get a correct hierarchy?
 Or how many distinct labels do we need?

-Project: Ignore the graph
-Belivable results of how good the results are ignoring the graph structure
-Thesis: reintroduce graph structure => algos more robust

 ### Previously:
 - [x] Data: Synthetic node instances with one attribute, namely a field called labels containing a set of labels.